-Members of the Greenspace Parks team regularly visit the site to monitor progress against the action plan; the results of these visits are then discussed at monthly management and meetings with LBH officers and relevant stakeholders.
+Members of the Greenspace Parks team regularly visit the site to monitor progress against the action plan; the results of these visits are then discussed at monthly management and meetings with LBH officers and the Friends group.

 LBH Parks Officers work closely with GS and the Friends group to monitor progress and discuss future.
 This includes: